KruthikaBeatrix/DSInternSparksFoundation/README.md

  - Find the working demo for the task on YT- https://youtu.be/DCEwu2iuP8k

-Task 3 - To Explore Unsupervised Machine Learning¶
+Task 3 - To Explore Unsupervised Machine Learning
  - From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

  - Find the working demo for the task on YT-